Remington 760 / 7600Pump Rifles

 Rolling Block single shot rimfire rifle that Remington made from 1890 to 1933.

-When Remington dropped the 760 pump, in 1981 they came out with the Model 6 at a retail of $399.95, which was then discontinued in 1987.
+When Remington discontinued the 760 pump, in 1981 they came out with the (deluxe) Model 6 at a retail of $399.95, which was then discontinued in 1987.
 This gun parallels the Model 4/7400/74 as many parts interchange.
 The following year the 7600 was introduced, which is still currently being made.

 The model 6 was the deluxe version (or as the earlier 760 was

-designated, it would have been equal to a BDL grade).
+designated, where it would have been equal to a BDL grade).
 The Model 6

 had high gloss checkered walnut wood with white line spacers under the buttplate, grip cap and forearm tip.